-With Europe tightening restrictions on American travelers and the general uncertainties of pandemic travel, modern travelers are looking for options.
-The travel industry has responded by offering more cancellation options, trip interruption protections, and discounts.
-If you’re on the fence about taking a trip this fall, you’ll have these benefits to take advantage of.
+Travelers are demanding more customizable travel insurance options.
+The travel insurance industry has responded by offering more cancellation options, trip interruption protections, more add-on benefits like Adventure Sports travel and even a la carte plans.
+If you’re on the fence about taking a trip this fall, these benefits will give you maximum flexibility and maximum confidence!

 Trip Insurance with CFAR Will Be Essential

 Purchasing trip insurance with a Cancel for Any Reason option will be invaluable to hesitant fall travelers.
 Standard trip insurance offers travelers reimbursement if their trip is canceled due to specific events listed in the policy documentation, such as inclement weather, natural disaster, job termination, or death of a travel companion or a loved one.
 However, a trip insurance plan with CFAR allows you to cancel your trip for any reason and still recoup about 70% of your prepaid travel expenses.
 This includes things like flights, lodging and rental deposits, and unused venue tickets.

 As fall approaches, travelers are buzzing with excitement for international adventures.
 After a long wait, the chance to explore new lands and experience different cultures has everyone eager to set off.
 With passports ready and a craving for new experiences, these wanderers are ready to embrace the beauty of autumn in foreign places and create unforgettable memories that highlight our shared global bond.

 Business Travel Will Get a Bounce